utkarsh006/Eazy-Android/Articles/9_Layout_and_their_types.md

 < / LinearLayout >
 </pre>
-Once your layout has created, you can load the layout resource from your application code, in your Activity.onCreate() callback implementation as follows --
+<b>Once your layout has created, you can load the layout resource from your application code, in your Activity.onCreate() callback implementation as follows --</b>
 <br><hr><pre>
 public void onCreate(Bundle savedInstanceState) {
    super.onCreate(savedInstanceState);